ANIMAL HOSPITAL HUB

 SECURITY CAMERA

-The patient appears as a Shapeshifter only in the security cameras, and only after reaching the check-in spot.
+The patient appears as a Mimic only in the security cameras, and only after reaching the check-in spot (it also twitches in its Mimic form).
 The check-in camera angle makes it hard to spot — the wiki recommends the lobby camera's side view.

 Response: Use the lobby camera for a side view once the patient reaches check-in, then reject.